Journeys into English piano music part 2

 A strong influence on me was my childhood organ teacher, Andrew Richardson (1954-1994) and I am pleased to take this opportunity to remember and celebrate him, for he has a place in this story as well as in my own development.
 Andrew lost his life to cancer before his 40th birthday, when I was sixteen, and he was an inspired musician whose sensitivity and perception will remain with me to the end of my own musical life.
 I worked with him at an important stage in my musical apprenticeship, and many of his tastes and aesthetics were absorbed into my own maturing personality.
 Andrew gave me several dusty old volumes of music that had belonged to a pianist relative of his, and among these were Moeran’s Toccata, Three Fancies and Stalham River.
 I learned them for the centenary of the composer’s birth in December 1994; and when, in March the following year, I won the Iris Dyer Piano Prize at the Royal Academy of Music, I took the unusual step of including Stalham River, rather than Liszt or Chopin, in my programme alongside the customary classical sonata.
 The adjudicator expressed great interest in the piece, and my crusade to promote Moeran’s piano works had begun.
 The following year I played some of them in Norfolk, where audiences expressed special interest in “their” composer, and I broadcast Stalham River in a recital for the BBC when I was 18.
 It became something of a musical calling-card for me, a masterpiece of English impressionism whose very inclusion made a decisive claim for the kind of musician I wanted to be.
 A young pianist who made a feature of romantic British music was looked upon as a rather strange being some 25 years ago.
 Many of the senior figures in the musical establishment had grown to maturity in a time when Vaughan Williams, Holst and their friends were demeaned and ridiculed as “cowpat” composers.
 This default attitude was hard-wired into many of my older colleagues, and not infrequently was I encouraged to make less of a feature of this “inferior” repertoire.
 But that simply made me more determined, and history has endorsed my doggedness.
 The landscape of our profession looks very different a quarter of a century later, and I am proud to be a member of a new generation of artists who have – on a considerable scale - sought to explore and promote the British piano music of the early 20th century.

 Ernest John Moeran, born in Osterley, Middlesex, on the last day of 1894, inherited a dual allegiance: to East Anglia, where his mother was born and where he spent most of his childhood; and to Ireland, whence his father came.
 The landscapes of both exerted a strong and enduring influence on his artistic personality, whilst his passionate commitment to rural dwellers fuelled extensive folksong-collecting expeditions on both sides of the Irish Sea.
 A sensitive, impressionable soul, with a need for solitude and a predilection for drink, Moeran published some 18 pieces for solo piano.
 They were written during a relatively short phase in his creative life, the earliest dating from 1919 and the last from 1933.
 Moeran wrote no solo piano music after achieving his fullest musical and expressive maturity, and in later life he dismissed his work in the genre as “complete tripe”, remarking: “I wish it were not published.”
 It is tempting to ponder what kind of piano music he might have written later, but also to wonder whether it might have been a deliberate choice to compose for other forces, rather than for an instrument Moeran might have found less than entirely satisfying.
 Moeran may have had misgivings over pianistic expression such as his younger East Anglian colleague, Benjamin Britten, was later to voice.
 “I find that it’s limited in expression”, wrote Britten, as musicianly a pianist as one is ever likely to encounter, claiming: “I don’t really like the sound of the modern piano.”
 This is entirely my own theory, but I find Moeran’s richly-bloomed, lyrical writing more obviously suited to sustaining instruments - the violin, cello or oboe, for instance.
 Orchestral colours work to his advantage, as does the human voice.
 The piano is essentially a lyrical instrument, which yearns to produce a singing tone and long sustained lines, but these depend entirely upon carefully deployed arm weight, a skilful approach to tonal voicing, blending and shaping, and subtle pedalling.
 I have never found any evidence to suggest that Moeran was a particularly good pianist, and several anecdotes have encouraged me to think that he wasn’t.
 His piano music lies far more awkwardly under the hand than that of his teacher John Ireland, and my own suspicion is that he got around the piano idiosyncratically and perhaps a trifle reluctantly.
-So the cardinal qualities of beautiful tone and lyrical flexibility might not have been as integral a part of his musical psyche as for a virtuoso performer.
-Pianist-composers tend to think in pianistic terms, whereas non-pianists, for all they may know intellectually that the piano can be made to sing in the right hands, sometimes save their lusher lyrical intimacies for sustaining instruments.
+So the cardinal qualities of beautiful tone and lyrical flexibility might not have been as integral a part of his musical psyche as they would that of a virtuoso performer.
+Pianist-composers tend to think in pianistic terms, whereas non-pianists, for all they may know intellectually that the piano can be made to sing in the right hands, sometimes save their lusher lyrical intimacies for more obviously sustaining instruments.
 I suspect this thought process applied to some extent, consciously or unconsciously, to E.J.
 Moeran.

 For all his own doubts about his piano music, and for all that it consists mainly of miniatures, the 18 pieces that make up the Moeran solo piano oeuvre are of high quality and strikingly characteristic of their composer in a range of moods.
 Taken as a whole, it may not be fully representative of the scope and range of Moeran’s work, but his piano music is richly romantic and picturesque, frequently tinged with folk song inflections and laden with imagery of the landscapes Moeran loved.
 Characteristically warm-hearted, it contains countless fingerprints of the mature and bigger-scale Moeran, and anyone who knows the orchestral and chamber music, and the songs, will notice an abundance of cross-references and family likenesses.
 Much of it could be by no-one else.